yusufcelik01/tesselation-shaders/README.md

 # Tesselation-shaders

 This project is an introduction to tesselation shaders for me.
 In this project I have implemented pn-triangles subdivision algorithm and and bezier surfaces using OpenGL's tesselation shaders.
-I have also implemented a very simple fur rendering again using tesslation shaders.
+I have also wrote a very simple set of fur rendering shaders.

 ## Build
 Required libraries to build: